pyepics/pyepics/doc/overview.rst

   :type timeout:  float or ``None``
   :param use_monitor:  whether to rely on monitor callbacks or explicitly get value now.
   :type use_monitor: ``True``/``False``

-If *pvname* is a list of strings, :func:`caget_many` will be called instead with the same arguments.

 The *count* and *as_numpy* options apply only to array or waveform data.
 The default behavior is to return the full data array and convert to